 Training indoors poses some subtly different challenges you should consider to get the most out of each session.
 First of all, not surprisingly, you’re going to sweat a lot more than you do outdoors.
 Even with a fan on and all your windows open, it’s going to be a different environment that requires you to be disciplined with your hydration.
 That means ensuring you’re fully hydrated before you start.

-During a high intensity 60 min turbo trainer session, I might go through two 750ml bottles of water with a Go Hydro tab in each.
+During a high intensity 60 min turbo trainer session, I might go through two 750ml bottles of water including the new Turbo+ powder in each.
 It’s always better to have more than you need close to hand, rather than finding yourself gasping for a drink and having run out – dashing to the kitchen mid-session while wearing cleats isn’t a good idea!
 And don’t forget; you don’t have the additional weight penalty of carrying extra bottles like you do when you’re outdoors on the bike, so I always err on the side of over-catering.

 I’ll have a Go Gel (Salted Strawberry my personal favourite at the moment!) ready for the longer sessions (1 to 1.5hrs) to give me an energy boost, which I’ll take roughly 30 mins into the ride depending on what I’m doing.
-When I do lactate intervals (the nasty ones that make you feel nauseous) I find all I can take on board are small sips of fluid and I can’t eat any thing solid 90mins prior to the start of the session if I want it to stay down, so I would normally have a double espresso caffeine gel about an hour before to provide energy and a little lift.
+When I do lactate intervals (the nasty ones that make you feel nauseous) I find all I can take on board are small sips of fluid and I can’t eat anything solid 90mins prior to the start of the session if I want it to stay down, so I will now have a Turbo+ Pre-Session gel about 30 minutes before to provide energy and a little lift.

 Timing is so important with all aspects of your nutrition strategy, and none more so than post- training recovery.
 I often make up my Rego Rapid shake (currently Chocolate is my go-to flavour, but it alternates frequently) before I start and pop it in the fridge so I can have it as soon as possible to begin the refuelling and repair process immediately.
 You have a short window of opportunity post-exercise when the body absorbs the nutrients much faster and more efficiently, so take advantage of this by being organised.